 Vocalists must bring a small recording device; a smart phone or tablet is sufficient.
 PA systems and microphones are provided.

 You may bring a secondary instrument or "double".
 It is important to note however, that the instrument that you are accepted on is the instrument you must play in your band assignment.
-You may play your doubles in the nightly jam sessions or in your band with your instructor's consent, and then only as an adjunct to your main instrument.
+You may play your doubles in the nightly jam sessions or in your band with your instructor's consent, and then only in addition to your main instrument.